oss-compass/community/README.md

+---
+title: OSS Compass Community
+slug: /about
+tags:
+  - About
-# OSS Compass Community
+description: About OSS Compass Community
+---

 Welcome to the OSS Compass Community!

 We provide a public SaaS platform [OSS Compass](https://oss-compass.org/) for open source community health analytics, that is open for all the projects hosted on Github, Gitee, etc.